 Step 1 - Prep the Refrigerator

 Any old or broken fridge will work for this project.
-However, make sure that the seals between the door and the box are still able to shut tightly so that your environment is maintained.
+However, make sure that the seals between the door and the box are still able to shut tightly so your environment is maintained.
 To avoid potentially harmful effects of Freon, if any is left in the old refrigerator, have it removed by a professional.

 Remove the wiring, air compressor, coils, shelves, and other material or equipment that adds unnecessary weight to your grow box.
 Save the shelves to use later.
 Clean the inside of your fridge and the shelves and drawers using a non-abrasive soap such as a garden disinfectant.
 Make sure you rinse all of the soap residue off when the box has been thoroughly cleaned.

 Step 2 - Line the Refrigerator

 Create light reflectivity by covering the interior of the box with aluminum foil and glue the foil to all interior surfaces (except the bottom).
 Allow two hours for the glue to dry.